 Wobb – our Influencer Marketing Platform, assists brands in measuring their campaign ROI effectively, via metrics like clicks, reach and conversions.

-Calculating Total Media Value and ROI:
+Calculate Total Media Value (TMV) and ROI of Influencer Marketing

 Measuring the success of the content is an important factor to be considered after the campaign has been run.
 It may sound daunting but it is not that time-consuming or mind-numbering task.
 As discussed above we know what we have to measure.